Tenancy Contract in Dubai: What It Is, How It Works & What You Need to Know

 7. Common Issues & How to Resolve Tenancy Disputes

-Even with clear contracts, tenancy disputes in Dubai can arise — usually over rent disagreements, maintenance delays, or early termination conflicts.
-The good news?
-Dubai has a transparent legal framework to handle such issues efficiently.
+Even with clearly defined agreements, tenancy disputes in Dubai can still occur — often involving rent disagreements, maintenance delays, or conflicts over early termination.
+The good news is that Dubai provides a transparent legal framework to address these issues efficiently.

-If discussions between the landlord and tenant fail, you can approach the Rental Dispute Centre (RDC) under the Dubai Land Department (DLD).
-The RDC serves as the official authority for resolving all tenancy contract disputes.
+If negotiations between landlords and tenants fail, disputes can be escalated to the Rental Dispute Centre (RDC) under the Dubai Land Department (DLD).
+The RDC acts as the official authority for resolving conflicts related to tenancy contracts in Dubai, ensuring fair outcomes for both parties.

 To file a complaint: